SxMShaDoW/lab-aemc-utah/docs/015-how-to-configure.md

 {: .highlight}
 > This part of the lab is for information purposes only.
 No activity required.
+>
+> Later exercises in the Lab will guide you through the needed configuration steps.

 ![](../assets/images/2023-07-07-16-04-11.png)
 *Repeat steps across all sub-production instances, as necessary*